ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 such as Tor.
 (Note that this does ignore the de-anonymization possibilities available from viewing a user's browsing history.)

-\[
-tjr: Frankly this isn't the best arguement.
-There are probably corporate or organizational desires here we could add in.
-\]

 If the Trusted Auditor relationship was the only mechanism deployed, users who do not enable it (the majority) would be able to be attacked without risk of detection.

-If the Trusted Auditor relationship was not deployed, users would be unable to take steps to protect themselves if the STH Pollination approach was unable or unacceptable to them (because some HTTPS Servers will not provide SCT Feedback.)

-\[ln: why is sth pollination dependent on sct feedback? do you mean that sct feedback is how clients get sth's? that's not what i envision.\]
+If the Trusted Auditor relationship was not deployed, crawlers and organizations would build it themselves for their own needs.
+By standardizing it, users who wish to opt-in (for instance those unwilling to participate fully in STH Pollination) can have an interopable standard they can use to choose and change thei trusted auditor.

 ## Interaction